 - ¼ cup / 35g Almonds

 - Soak the buckwheat and almonds in water.
 Overnight is best but an hour will do.

 - Pre-heat oven to 375F / 190C.

 - Drain and rinse the buckwheat and almonds.

-- Place everything apart from the almonds into a blender and blend until smooth.
+- Place everything for the bread apart from the almonds into a blender and blend until smooth.
 If your blender is not very powerful then use pre ground chia seeds.

 - Chop the almonds into slices, mix into the batter then pour into a lined 1lb loaf tin.

-- Bake for 40 minutes and you can enjoy as soon as it’s out of the oven.
+- Bake the buckwheat bread for 40 minutes and you can enjoy as soon as it’s out of the oven.

-- Keep in an airtight container and it will last for at least 3 days.
+- Keep the buckwheat bread an airtight container once cooled and it will last for at least 3 days.